TechKidJr/TechKidJr/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning HTML 5, Lua, and Node.js
 - 💞️ I’m looking to collaborate on coding projects
-- 📫 Reach me by email: kidannyjunior10@gmail.com
+- 📫 Reach me by email: jay@wowzatm.me

 <!---
 TechKidJr/TechKidJr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.